m-murasovs/actor-github-champion/README.md

 You will need a GitHub API token with the **repo** thingy granted  - find it at <https://github.com/settings/tokens/new>

+You will need to make sure issues are assigned to the person who does them - (it's good Git practice anyway :) ), otherwise, they would be counted for the person that closes them, but that's not always who did the work.

 ## Inputs

 - Repo(s) - startUrl, add as many as you want